geraldosense/Pair-programming/README.md

 # Pair-programming
-I'm Geraldo, and I'm student.
+I'm Geraldo, and I'm a student.
+I'm Dinis, and I'm a programmer.